 Pasado’s sanctuary is located one hour northeast of Seattle, but it feels more like a lifetime away.
 Monroe, the closest town to Seattle, is small but growing.
 The sanctuary is located approximately twenty minutes away, in the foothills of the Cascade Mountains.
-If you work for Pasado’s, we prefer that you live within ten minutes driving distance.
-24-hour rescue is Pasado’s forte’ and we call on all of our staff to help when animals are in need.
 There are many houses and apartments for rent or sale in the area of Sultan/Monroe, ranging from fairly inexpensive to very expensive.

 The weather: While the Northwest is known for being wet, we actually receive less annual rainfall than New York!
 However, we do admit to gloom, more often than we’d prefer.
 But the temperatures are mild, even in winter.
 Although we can experience an infrequent ice storm, most winter months are in the 30s.
 Summers are in the 70s or 80s typically.

 For your pet’s sake: If you have pets, the great news about living in the Northwest includes no heartworm and no ticks.
 We always treat for fleas monthly, and that seems to do the trick.
 Luckily, the temperatures are easy on animals – even the seniors here.
 There is an abundance of outdoor activities available for the nature enthusiast and their pets in this area of Washington.
 There are opportunities to hike, bike, walk, run, climb, ski, snowboard, snowshoe, ATV, swim, and even fly kites!